Jette Seiden Hyldegård

 I primarily study learning environments and students' information interaction and behavior in that context among others

 Keywords: Human and user oriented information studies, Human information interactions, Information seeking models and behaviour, Sense-making, Information literacy, Life transitions (e.g. International students), Knowledge creation in cluster supervision, Value creation in design processes about/for/via entrepreneurship.

 Member of the research group IBID (Information Behavior and Interaction Design).

 - Innovation and entrepreneurship across universities.

 The focus of this project is to generate knowledge and insight for the development of a course (10ECTS) on innovation and entrepreneurship for teachers and head of studies at the University of Copenhagen and University of Southern Denmark.
 The project is a collaboration between the two universities and is funded by the Danish Foundation for Entrepreneurship.

 - Knowledge creation in groups - group supervision from a student perspective.

-The project is carried out in collaboration with associate professor Hanne Nexø Jensen, University of Copenhagen, and follows groups af master students at two different departments at the University of Copenhagen while they are writing their thesis.
+The project is carried out in collaboration with associate professor Hanne Nexø Jensen, University of Copenhagen, and follows groups af master students at the University of Copenhagen while they are writing their thesis.